grpc/proposal/A120-postquantum-cryptography.md

 | 1.24 <= Go < 1.26 | `{X25519MLKEM768, X25519, CurveP256, CurveP384, CurveP521}` |
 | Go >= 1.26 | `{X25519MLKEM768, SecP256r1MLKEM768, SecP384r1MLKEM1024, X25519, CurveP256, CurveP384, CurveP521}` |

 We will add a passthrough setting in `advancedtls` for the user to explicitly configure `CurvePreferences`.
-It will be `advancedtls.Options.CurvePreferences` and will be a simple pass through to the `tls.Config`.
+It will be `advancedtls.Options.CurvePreferences` and will be a simple pass through to the `tls.Config.CurvePreferences`.

 #### Performance Comparison